 - 1. How to light and turn off the boiler and how to operate the system controls. - 2.
 The importance of annual servicing of the boiler to ensure safe and efficient operation. - 3.
 That any servicing or replacement of parts must only be carried out by CORGI registered personnel. - 4.
 Ensure that the boiler controls and room thermostat (if fitted) are set to the User's requirements. - 5.
 Tell the User about the sealed system pressure. - 6.
-Tell the User that if the electrical supply neon $\wedge$ is illuminated and the boiler has not operated for 24 hours for heating or hot water, the pump will automatically operate for 5 minutes. - 7.
-Explain to the User that an internal frost thermostat is fitted in the boiler, and that electrical supply to the boiler must be left on (electrical supply neon $\uplambda$ illuminated), and for the Alpha 240P and 280P boilers, the pilot is alight, for the thermostat to operate. - 8.
+Tell the User that if the electrical supply is on and the boiler has not operated for 24 hours for heating or hot water, the pump will automatically operate for 5 minutes. - 7.
+Explain to the User that an internal frost thermostat is fitted in the boiler, and that electrical supply to the boiler must be left on, and for the Alpha 240XP boiler, the pilot is alight, for the thermostat to operate. - 8.
 Show the User the position of the pressure relief valve discharge pipe. - 9.
-Hand the User's instructions and the Benchmark Log Book to the User. - 10.
+Hand the User's instructions to the User. - 10.
 Leave these Installation and Servicing instructions with the User for use on future calls.